f18-os/file-transfer-john17727/file-transfer-lab/README.md

 ```

 ## framedServer.py
 Gets the information of a file from the socket and saves it as a new file.
-The name of the file will be *file-server.txt* to differentiate it form the original file.
+The name of the file will be *file-server.txt* to differentiate it from the original file.
+Gives an error because it thinks the variable payload is a nontype but it's of type bytes, so it decodes it to a string none the less.
+I couldn't get rid of the error for the life of me but the program still works.
 ```python
 aFile = open("file-server.txt","w")
 while True: